Oswald Groenings

 Oswald Jacob Groenings (later Birkbeck, 20 May 1880 – 24 March 1965) was a British track and field athlete who competed in the 1908 Summer Olympics.

-He was born in Middlesbrough and died in London.
+Biography

+Groenings born in Middlesbrough, finished second behind Robert Stronach in the 120 yards hurdles event and second behind Con Leahy in the high jump event at the 1906 AAA Championships.
+Groenings became the National 120 yards hurdles champion after winning the AAA Championships title at the 1907 AAA Championships and 1908 AAA Championships.

-In 1908 he was eliminated in the semi-finals of the 400 metre hurdles competition after finishing second in his heat.
+Groenings represented Great Britain at the 1908 Summer Olympics in London, where he competed in hurdles events.
+He was eliminated in the semi-finals of the 400 metre hurdles competition after finishing second in his heat.
 He also participated in the 110 metre hurdles event and was eliminated in the semi-finals again after finishing fourth in his heat.

+He died in London on 24 March 1965.